-Extraction of copper metal: Copper glance (Cu2S) is roasted in the presence of air.
+Extraction of Copper: Copper glance (Cu2S) is roasted in the presence of air.
+This results in oxidation of copper sulphide to give copper oxide.
 Roasting turns copper glance (ore of copper) into copper (I) oxide.
-Copper oxide is then heated in the absence of air.
-This reduces copper (I) oxide into copper metal.

 2Cu2S + 3O2 ⇨ 2Cu2O + 2SO2